 If the seller does not accurately report known issues on the Seller Property Disclosure form, they are liable for any damages incurred on the buyer.
 Don't try to cover anything up and make sure to consult your real estate agent to ensure that you don't get yourself into trouble.

 Even though it may be at the tail end of the home selling process, seller disclosure is an extremely important step that should not be overlooked.
 If you are selling your home, it's essential that you work with a qualified and experienced real estate agent who can guide you through the entire procedure.
-Clever Partner Agents will sell your home for only $3,000 or 1% of the closing price — you don't pay anything unless it sells!
+Clever Partner Agents will sell your home for only 1.5% of the closing price — you don't pay anything unless it sells!